Miracle Cat or Harbinger of Bad Luck?

 Oscar’s next posting was on the aircraft carrier HMS Ark Royal, which is where he acquired his new nickname “Unsinkable Sam.”

 By a strange coincidence, it was the Ark Royal that played a crucial role in Sam’s transfer from the Kriegsmarine to the Royal Navy.
-The Bismark was on the verge of escaping the Royal Navy pursuit when an ancient Swordfish biplane from the Ark Royal launched a torpedo that jammed the German battleship’s steering gear.
-This caused the Bismark to steam in a large circle and fall prey to the Royal Navy’s guns.
+The Bismarck was on the verge of escaping the Royal Navy pursuit when an ancient Swordfish biplane from the Ark Royal launched a torpedo that jammed the German battleship’s steering gear.
+This caused the Bismarck to steam in a large circle and fall prey to the Royal Navy’s guns.

 But, Sam’s tour of duty aboard the Ark Royal was short-lived.
 On November 14, 1941, HMS Ark Royal was torpedoed by another German submarine in the Mediterranean.
-Another towing attempt failed, but all but one the aircraft carrier’s crew was saved, and, of course, so was Sam.
+Another towing attempt failed, but all but one of the aircraft carrier’s crew was saved, and, of course, so was Sam.